limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![access.log](/assets/images/posts/evilscience-walkthrough/evilscience-14.png)

-It used `cat` to display the content of the files.
-Recall from above that `www-data` was able to run `xxxlogauditorxxx.py` as `root` without password?
+It uses `cat` to display the content of the files.
+Recall from above that `www-data` is able to run `xxxlogauditorxxx.py` as `root` without password?

 Armed with this new knowledge, let's see if we can display `/etc/shadow` along with `/var/log/auth.log`.

 ![shadow](/assets/images/posts/evilscience-walkthrough/evilscience-16.png)

 Holy smoke.
-It worked.
+It works.

-My guess is that the command ran like this.
+My guess is that the command is like this.

 ```bash
 cat /var/log/auth.log /etc/shadow
 ```

-I can possibly use command substitution with backticks to execute another command as `root`.
-But first, let's generate a single-stage reverse shell with `msfvenom` and transfer it over.
+I can use command substitution with backticks to execute another command as `root`.
+First, let's generate a single-stage reverse shell with `msfvenom` and transfer it over.

 ![msfvenom](/assets/images/posts/evilscience-walkthrough/evilscience-17.png)